LordMoMA/Cracking-Coding-Questions-by-Patterns/Patterns-C/Backtracking.md

 When you're building a string character by character, like in a backtracking algorithm, you need to manually add this null character at the end of your string once you're done building it.
 This is what path[*pathSize] = '\0' does: it adds the null character at the position *pathSize in the path array, effectively marking the end of the string.

 This is important because many functions in the C standard library (like printf, strcpy, etc.) expect strings to be null-terminated.
 They keep reading characters until they encounter a '\0', so if you don't add one, they could read past the end of your actual data, leading to undefined behavior.

+### why char*** res in backtrack func?

+In the backtrack function, res is used to store the generated combinations of parentheses.
+Each combination is a string, and there can be multiple combinations, so an array of strings (i.e., a char**) is needed.
+Since the array needs to be modified from within the function, a pointer to the array (i.e., a char***) is used.

 Solution: